pschorderet/NEAT/README.md

 ### What does NEAT do
 NEAT has two main tools for each RNAseq and ChIPseq project:

-[ 1 ]       Download  -  Downloads RNA/ChIPpip projects from remote sever to local computer
+[ 1 ]       Download  -  Download RNA/ChIPpip project from remote sever to local computer

-[ 2 ]       Analysis  -  Perfroms the analysis
+[ 2 ]       Analysis  -  Metegene analysis, deifferentiatial gene expression ,etc

 ### Tutorial